 The knee is a fairly complicated joint.
 It consists of the femur above, the tibia below, the kneecap (or patella) in front, and the bean-like fabellae behind.
-Chunks of cartilage called the medial and lateral menisci fit between the femur and tibia like cushions.
-Assorted ligaments hold everything together and allow the knee to bend the way it should and keep it from bending the way it shouldn’t.
+Pieces of cartilage called the medial and lateral menisci fit between the femur and tibia like cushions.
+Assorted ligaments hold everything together and allow the knee to bend the way it should and prevent it from bending the way it shouldn’t.

 There are two cruciate ligaments that cross inside the knee joint: the anterior (or, more correctly in animals, cranial) cruciate and the posterior (or, more correctly in animals, the caudal) cruciate.
 They are named for the side of the knee (front or back) where their lower attachment is found.
 The anterior cruciate ligament prevents the tibia from slipping forward out from under the femur.